-Note: Saint John's church is a historic building, built in the 1850's and has no ADA (Americans Disability Act) accessibility.
-There are no restrooms, heaters or air conditioners located in the church either.
+Note: Saint John's church is an historic building, built in the 1850's and has no ADA (Americans Disability Act) accessibility.
+There are no restrooms, heaters or air conditioners located in the church.

-If you would like to make an appointment to view St. John's or receive a Wedding Packet, please contact the park Special Event Coordinator at (530) 295-2174 or firstname.lastname@example.org.
-Or, you may visit the Gold Discovery Park Association's website (our non-profit organization) to download our wedding packet.
+If you would like to make an appointment to view St. John's or receive a Wedding Packet, please contact the park Special Event Coordinator at (530) 295-2174 or email@example.com.
+Or, you may visit the Gold Discovery Park Association's website (our non-profit organization) to download our wedding packet www.marshallgold.com.

 History of Saint John's Church

 The Catholic congregation of Coloma worshipped on this ground since the early gold rush.
 This church was opened in 1858, replacing a log church built two years earlier.
 On the morning of April 20, 1858, a dedication procession made its way up Piety Hill from the town, led by Father Largan of Placerville.
 Mass and dedication ceremonies followed.